 Now here is the kicker, only 26% of all hospitals in the US participate in social media! (referralmd) Are you one of these hospitals?!
 If you are this means there is a huge opportunity to improve your web presence or start it if you have not yet done so.
-Do not miss the opportunity that the internet and social media creates for you!
+Do not miss the opportunity that the internet and social media create for you!
 The current statistics documenting the amount of healthcare research by patients are immense.

 Take the time to nurture relationships with online users to prove your practice is the best.
 If patients are seeking help and advice, why not be the one to help them toward the answers?
 You will see results as you begin to reach out to them online.
 Unfortunately, it is no longer “analog” word-of-mouth these days.
 Most healthcare practitioners are finding that traditional marketing practices are not enough to keep their practice or facility growing.
 If you want to build your practice and gain new patients, now is the time to optimize your social media strategy and presence.

 Robb Digital can help you effectively use social media to communicate with your patients and stay HIPAA compliant.
-Contact us today about improving your social media communications, reaching new audiences and growing your practice.
+Contact us today about improving your social media communications, reaching new audiences, and growing your practice.